-- 10. When the reduction of the current DataSet finishes, a pop-up window called Product Explorer will appear showing the datasets which have been so far reduced together with the list of final products.
+- 7. The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 3.3) that lists the datasets along with the values of a selection of useful header keywords3.
+The first column consists of a set of tick boxes which allow the user to select the datasets to be processed.
+By default all complete datasets which have not yet been reduced will be selected.
+A full description of the options offered by the Data Set Chooser will be presented in Section 6.3.2. - 8.
+Click the Continue button and watch the progress of the workflow by following the red highlighting of the actors.
+A window will show which dataset is currently being processed. - 9.
+Once the reduction of all datasets has finished, a pop-up window called Product Explorer will appear, showing the datasets which have been reduced together with the list of final products.
 This actor allows the user to inspect the final data products, as well as to search and inspect the input data used to create any of the products of the workflow.
-Figure 4.5 shows the Product Explorer window. - 11.
-The workflow will continue with the remaining DataSets following the same steps described above. - 12.
-After the workflow has finished, all the products from all the DataSets can be found in a directory under END_PRODUCTS_DIR with the named with the workflow start timestamp.
-Further subdirectories will be found with the name of each DataSet.
+Figure 3.4 shows the Product Explorer window.
+A full description of the Product Explorer will be presented in Section 6.3.3. - 10.
+After the workflow has finished, all the products from all the datasets can be found in a directory under END_PRODUCTS_DIR named after the workflow start timestamp.
+Further subdirectories will be found with the name of each dataset.